-If you’re wondering “will my LG phone get Android 10?” the answer is a strong “maybe”.
-While any phone released in the last 18 months should receive an upgrade, LG is still finishing the Android 9 Pie update that came out over a year ago.
+If you’re wondering “will my LG phone get Android 10?” the answer is a big “maybe”.
+While any phone released in the last 18 months should receive an upgrade, here in 2020 LG is still finishing the Android 9 Pie update from last year on some devices.

 Popular smartphones from all major manufacturers will get a free update to Android 10 when it’s released by each company.
-So far, only a small list of devices have Android 10, but that list will grow substancially as 2019 comes to a close and next year begins.
+So far, only a small list of popular devices have Android 10, but that list will grow substantially throughout 2020.

 Will My LG Phone Get Android 10?

-These are the LG phones that we believe will get Android 10 updates in the near future and 2020.
+These are the phones that LG confirmed will see updates in 2020.

 We do have good news though.
 We’re already starting to see signs and leaks about the LG V50 Android 10 update, which is being tested internally by employees or someone that leaked the screenshot shown above.
-This could mean that LG’s Android 10 updates could start arriving before the end of the year, but we don’t know.
-We’ll update this article as we learn more.
+Since then, it hit devices on Sprint back on February 12th, but we did hear LG delayed the V50 rollout to fix some problems.

 LG Android 10 Update Release Date